james-o-johnstone/blog/content/posts/rust-dns-in-a-weekend-2.md

 First I will implement the `FromBytes` trait for the datatypes we are using currently (`String` and `u16`).
 For convenience, I will use the [`bytebuffer`](https://docs.rs/bytebuffer/latest/bytebuffer/) crate to handle the logic for reading the correct amount of bytes for each datatype from a buffer, and keeping track of the position.

-Each `from_bytes` function will take a mutable reference to the buffer, it will read the bytes it needs and the buffer will then be passed to the next field in the struct.
+Each `from_bytes` function will take a mutable reference to the buffer as it will read the bytes it needs before being used by the next field in the struct.

 ```rust
 use bytebuffer::ByteReader;